-We work to ensure communities can live sustainably without having a negative impact on the ecosystems and biodiversity around them.
 We support communities to better manage their natural resources in order to generate jobs, value and wellbeing from their existing natural resources.
 We put youth at the heart of this by giving them the skills, knowledge and support to build the capacity of rural communities to raise awareness and call for policy changes.

 Our projects combine promoting sustainable and environmentally friendly livelihoods with immersing young people in areas of outstanding natural importance, giving them a sense of why nature must be protected.